-Smoothies became a hot trend for the same reason they're a great choice for seniors: They’re an easy way to get fruits and vegetables into a diet, they're portable, and they taste great.
+If you’re having a hard time getting a senior to eat, smoothies provide an easy way to get fruits and vegetables into a diet; plus they're portable and taste great.

-"Some meals are served in nutritious, bite-sized portions that can be eaten without utensils, or carried by diners who find it difficult to remain seated while eating," Bill Rodgers, Integrace Dining Manager, said.
+"Some meals are served in nutritious, bite-sized portions that can be eaten without utensils, or carried by diners who find it difficult to remain seated while eating," Bill Rodgers, Integrace Dining Manager, says.

 Another problem some seniors face is the inability to hold a fork or knife, and smoothies can be hard to grip.